 As “The Assassin,” Jody Hamilton generated the kind of heat that got him in dire trouble on many occasions!
 We remember one of professional wrestling’s greatest trainers, promoters, and masked men.

-"In Lake Charles, Louisiana, the fans shoot oil of mustard our eyes.
+"In Lake Charles, Louisiana, the fans shot oil of mustard into our eyes.
 In another town, I had acid thrown on me while we were walking through an archway.
 The only thing that saved me from serious injury was the fact that I was wearing one of those long-sleeved, top shirts."

 – Jody Hamilton